timothyjrogers/space-invaders-emulator/README.md

 Before launching the emulator you need to source the ROM files for Space Invaders, often found in four separate parts `invaders.e`, `invaders.f`, `invaders.g`, and `invaders.h`.
 After acquring these files either place then in the project root if running via `cargo` or place them next to the executable file.

+Additionally, if audio is desired, WAV files for the 9 sounds must be sourced, named 0.wav - 8.wav, and placed alongside the ROM.
+These files are easily found online.

 To launch the emulator with Cargo simply run it in the project root:

 ```
 cargo run
 ```

+**Note:** This emulator has only been tested on Windows.

 ## Key Bindings